Academic IELTS Writing task 1 Sample 64 - Proportion of different categories of families living in poverty in UK

-The given pie chart shows data on the different family types that lived under the poverty line in the year 2001 in the UK.
-As is presented in the pie chart, sole parents and single persons without children were the highest in percentages who lived in destitute conditions in the UK in 2002.
+The pie chart shows data on the different family types under the poverty line in the year 2001 in the UK.
+As is presented in the graph, sole parents and single person without children were the highest in percentages who lived in the destitute condition in the UK in 2002.

-According to the pie chart, people in the UK who lived under poverty mostly fall under sole parent category for the year 2002.
-This was the highest among all the given categories (more than 25%) that lived in paucity for the given year.
-The second largest segment who were needy were the single persons without any child and their percentage was 24%.
-Couples with children family type had 15% poverty rate while this percentage was less than 10% for single aged person, aged couple and couples with children.
+According to the pie chart, people in the UK who were poor mostly fell under sole parent category in 2002.
+This was the highest, more than one quarter, among the given categories of families who lived in paucity.
+The second largest segment who were needy were the single person without any child and their percentage was 24%.
+Couples with children had 15% poverty rate while it was less than 10% for single aged people, aged couple and couples with children.

-In this year 14% of all household of the UK were living in poverty.
-Interestingly aged people had less percentage of poverty and couples with children enjoyed better economic condition than the couples without children.
+In this year, 14% of all household in the UK were living in poverty.
+Interestingly, aged people had less percentage of poverty and couples with children enjoyed better economic condition than the couples without children.